 Skip to Main Content

-Author Publishing Charges--Support from Standish Library
+Article Publishing Charges--Support from Standish Library

 The Library is working with publishers in an attempt to leverage our licensing agreements to support faculty with publication charges.
 This guide details the partnerships currently available including the specifics and directions for each agreement.